In a hurry? Here are the key takeaways:

 Wiring, Fuses, Connectors, Terminals, And Switches

-When you find all three components in your car’s starting system work well, you’ll know that the real problem lies somewhere in the circuitry.
+When you find all three components in your car’s starting system function well, you’ll know that the actual problem lies somewhere in the circuitry.

 Start by checking the fuses.
 Cars use standardized translucent plastic fuses so you can see if they’ve blown.
 Alternatively, use a multimeter to check them all.